 Aqua scans container images based on a constantly updated stream of aggregate sources of vulnerability data (CVEs, vendor advisories, and proprietary research), which ensures up-to-date, broad coverage while minimizing false positives.
 Additionally, find malware, embedded secrets, OSS licenses, and configuration issues in your images to further reduce the attack surface.

 Discover sophisticated malware hidden in open source packages and 3rd party images, preventing attacks on your container-based applications, including credential theft, cryptocurrency mining, and data exfiltration.
-Aqua DTA dynamically analyzes images before they in a secure isolated sandboxed environment, examining and tracing behavioral anomalies to uncover advanced malware that cannot be detected by static scanners.
+Aqua DTA analyzes container images at runtime, in a secure sandboxed environment, examining and tracing behavioral anomalies to uncover advanced malware that cannot be detected by static scanners.

 Aqua uses the results of both static and dynamic scanning to create flexible image assurance policies that determine which images would be allowed to progress through your pipeline and run in your clusters or hosts.
 Assurance policies are based on any combination of vulnerability score or severity, malware severity, the presence of sensitive data, use of root privileges or super-user permissions, and more.